Intrusive pop-ups (aka “intrusive interstitials”) have become a thing of the past, thanks to Google’s algorithmic change for mobile rankings.

 In dashboard view, the Hello Bar offers two important links:

 The “Manage” screen lists all your Hello Bars — active and paused.
-Use the cog to the far right to pause or delete.
+Use the gear icon to the far right to pause or delete.

-Click Create Variation in the cog’s drop-down lists allows you to set up a “variation” to the Bar.
+Click Create Variation in the gear icon’s drop-down lists allows you to set up a “variation” to the Bar.

 Change goal, color or text, and the program will automatically split-test (A/B test) the two.